eksctl-io/eksctl/userdocs/src/usage/addons.md

 ```

 ## Using custom namespace
 A custom namespace can be provided in the configuration file during the creation of addons.
-Namespace can't be updated once an addon is created.
+A namespace can't be updated once an addon is created.
 ```yaml
 addons:
   - name: aws-ebs-csi-driver